day8/shadow-git-inject/README.md

 		   }}}
 ```

-The two configuration options are:
+The configuration options are:
   -  `:ignore-dirty?`
   -  `:version-pattern`
+  -  `:describe-pattern` *(advanced)*
+  -  `:git` *(advanced)*

 #### :ignore-dirty?

 A boolean value which specifies if the dirty state of the repo should be ignored when calculating the version.

 Defaults to `false`.

-Can be supplied as an explicit boolean or via an environment variable as the string "true" or "false".
+Can be supplied as an explicit boolean, or as a keyword in the `env` namespace pointing at an environment variable whose value is the string `"true"` or `"false"`.

 ```clj
 :git-inject {